kylejones200/psis_4700_applied_ai/webslides/lecture5_AI-in-Business.md

 ## Ethics and Incentives

-Business pressure shapes design.
+Business pressure shapes design
-Guardrails prevent misuse.
+Guardrails prevent misuse
 Governance aligns incentives

 > This slide covers an important concept in applied AI.
 Understanding this material will help you evaluate opportunities and challenges when considering AI applications in your field.